 She was a trailblazer for Irish women in Medicine, and a thoughtful and compassionate doctor.

 The Kate McGarry Prize was created in her memory and will be awarded for the first time in 2020.

-Contact Maeli for information about Basic Specialist Training in General Internal Medicine.
+Contact Mae for information about Higher Specialist Training in